apache/iceberg/site/docs/flink.md

 // Print all records to stdout. stream.print();

-// Submit and execute this batch read job. env.execute("Test Iceberg Batch Read");
+// Submit and execute this streaming read job. env.execute("Test Iceberg Batch Read");
 ```